ARCA Menards Series West

-The ARCA Menards Series West, formerly the NASCAR K&N Pro Series West, NASCAR AutoZone West Series, NASCAR Winston West Series, NASCAR Winston Transcontinental Series and NASCAR Camping World West Series, is a regional stock car racing series owned and operated by the Automobile Racing Club of America (ARCA) and the National Association for Stock Car Auto Racing (NASCAR).
+The ARCA Menards Series West, formerly the NASCAR K&N Pro Series West, NASCAR Camping World West Series, NASCAR West Series, NASCAR AutoZone West Series, NASCAR Winston West Series, NASCAR Winston Transcontinental Series, NASCAR Grand National West, and NASCAR Pacific Coast Late Model Division, is a regional stock car racing series owned and operated by the Automobile Racing Club of America (ARCA) and the National Association for Stock Car Auto Racing (NASCAR).
 The series was first formed in 1954 as a proving ground for drivers from the western United States who could not travel to race in the more traditional stock car racing regions like North Carolina and the rest of the southern United States.

-In 1954, the series was formed under the name Pacific Coast Late Model circuit, with nine races on the schedule.
-At first the series sanctioned races on dirt tracks and paved tracks, but as the series developed, more races were held on paved tracks, with the final race on a dirt track being held in 1979 until the series returned to dirt in 2018.
-In 1988, the series traveled out of the United States for the first time, sanctioning a race in Australia.
-Eight years later, the series once again traveled outside the United States to Japan.
-In 1999, the season finale was held at Twin Ring Motegi, making it the first NASCAR championship race held in a different country.
-Four years later, NASCAR consolidated the Busch North Series into the series.
+Races are held at oval tracks ranging from 1/3 to 1 mi in length and on two road courses, 1.53 and 2.45 mi in length.
+Most races are stand-alone events (i.e. not in conjunction with other NASCAR touring series), but there are four race weekends that are in combination with the NASCAR Cup Series.

-Jack McCoy has the most career wins in the series with 54, followed by Ray Elder with 47.
-Elder, however, has recorded six championships, the most out of any driver in the series.
-Other notable drivers who participated in the series include Ryan Blaney, Kevin Harvick, Brendan Gaughan, Derrike Cope, Chad Little and David Gilliland.
+Many of the ARCA Menards Series West drivers on the series are gaining experience with the hopes of moving up to one of the major NASCAR series, however some of the drivers are right at home in the series and have no plans of moving on.
+Notable drivers who participated in the series include Ryan Blaney, Kevin Harvick, Brendan Gaughan, Derrike Cope, Chad Little and David Gilliland.

 The other regional division at the Grand National level of ARCA is the Menards Series East.